1-03: Mathematical Operations

 Otherwise, you risk a situation like the Mars Climate Orbiter crash, which could have easily been avoided with proper comments.

-The second line of code in Figure 1 tells R to provide a line number where an error occurs:
+The second line of code in Figure 1 tells R to provide the line number where an error occurs:

 options(show.error.locations = TRUE);

-In Figure 1, in the Console tab the error includes the line number, 9, because of the line above.
-This seems like a great idea except that this line only works in a few limited situations.
-As you get into more complex code, this line will not work and R will not show you the line number for the error.
+In Figure 1, the Console tab message indicates the error is at line 9 because of the options() command above.
+This seems like a great idea except that this command only works in very limited situations, not enough for me to justify keeping it in the script.

 Unfortunately, R is one of the harder programming languages to debug.
 We will get to some debugging strategies in later lessons.
 For now, you can include the show.error.location line in your code.
 It does not hurt – it just has limited utility.